aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-blob/_index.md

 Typically, to load a large presentation, computers require a lot of temporary memory.
 All the presentation's content is loaded into the memory and the file (from which the presentation was loaded) stops being used.

 Consider a large PowerPoint presentation (large.pptx) that contains a 1.5 GB video file.
-The standard method for loading the presentation is described in this Javascript code:
+The standard method for loading the presentation is described in this JavaScript code:

 ```javascript
 var pres = new aspose.slides.Presentation("large.pptx");